Serving

 3. Slice SCALLIONS thin crosswise.

-7. Add 1/2 T Oil and distribute it well.
-Fluff the Rice, then pour it into the pan and toss it about over moderate heat until well heated and all lumps are broken up.
+4. Add 1-1/2 T Oil and distribute it well.
+Pour Rice, into the pan and toss it about over moderate heat until well heated and all lumps are broken up.

-9. Stir in Feature and Eggs.
-Stir and break up the eggs until they are in small pieces and everything is evenly distributed.
+6. Stir in Feature and Eggs.
+Stir and break up the eggs until they are in small pieces and everything is evenly distributed and heated.

 NOTES:

-2. Feature: These are the items the fried rice is named after.
-Use just one, or at most two that complement each other, generally one mild and one strong.
+These are the items a fried rice dish is named for.
+You can use just one, or two that complement each other, generally one mild and one strong.
+Small amounts of other items can be included.
+If you are using the fried rice as a light main dish, you can up the Feature to 6 or even 8 ounces.